truongsonghiep/journey-to-the-west/chapter_001.md

 out and, closing his eyes and crouching again, leaped out of the water.
 “A great stroke of luck,” he exclaimed with two loud guffaws, *"a great stroke of luck!”
 The other monkeys surrounded him and asked, *"How is it inside?
-How deep is the water?”
+How deep is the water?"*
 The stone monkey replied, *"There isn't any water at all.
-There's a sheet iron bridge, and beyond it is a piece of Heaven-sent property.”
+There's a sheet iron bridge, and beyond it is a piece of Heaven-sent property."*
-“What do you mean that there's property in there?” asked the monkeys.
+“What do you mean that there's property in there?"* asked the monkeys.
 Laughing, the stone monkey said, *"This water splashes through a hole in the rock and fills the space under the bridge.
 Beside the bridge there is a stone mansion with trees and flowers.
 Inside are stone ovens and stoves, stone pots and pans, stone beds and